-If you’ve had no luck with reviving your tomato plant, a final thing you can try is transplanting it.
+If you’ve had no luck with reviving your tomato plant, you can finally try transplanting it.
 However, as tomato plants have quite sensitive roots, you should only transplant them as a last resort.

-Transplanting a tomato plant has especially proven to be successful in cases of root rot, where the soil has become so saturated that it is rotting the soil.
+Transplanting a tomato plant has especially proven successful in cases of root rot, where the soil has become so saturated that it is rotting the soil.

 You should start by carefully removing your tomato plant from the soil, then clean the roots and carefully prune off any damaged or dead parts from the roots.

-Don’t panic if your tomato plant starts to wilt right after you transplant it.
+Don’t panic if your tomato plant starts to wilt after transplanting it.

-Typically, this is a symptom of plant shock, although in the case of tomato plants it is likely just your plant adjusting to its new habitat and it should revive itself after a few days.
+Typically, this is a symptom of plant shock, although, in the case of tomato plants, it is likely just your plant adjusting to its new habitat and should revive itself after a few days.

 Ensure that you handle the roots with care and avoid damaging them.
 I would suggest cutting around the root ball and washing off any excess soil instead of pulling your tomato plant from the soil, as this can result in roots being snapped.

-Finally, transplant your tomato plant into a compost mix, in a pot or container that has drainage holes.
+Finally, transplant your tomato plant into a compost mix in a pot or container with drainage holes.

 Precautions to take